SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 ```
 'MobileID' => array(
     'mobileid:Auth',
-    'certkey_file' => 'mycertandkey.crt',                 // File with private key and certificate for the authentication
+    'certkey_file' => 'mycertandkey.pem',                 // File with private key and certificate for the authentication
     'ssl_ca_file'  => 'swisscom-ca-ssl.crt',              // CA file for the HTTPS connection
     'mid_ca_file'  => 'swisscom-ca-signature.crt',        // CA file for the trust anchor validation of the signature response
     'hosturi'      => 'https://myidp.com',                // Host prefix for the message to be signed